ArturoMacias0309/Email-Sender/README.md

-# A fully functional program written in python created to create and send customized e-mails
+# Fully customizable E-mail sender program

-## Used Python's built-in email module to construct this project
+## A fully functional program written in python created to create and send customized e-mails

 Instead of paying for a subscription based email automation service, use this!
 Here's what I did: